 The approach called "Living Shorelines" helps protect coastal and riparian lands against climate change.
 Most work is done manually with as little mechanical intervention as possible.
-The approach is used in lieu of, or in conjunction with, protective walls, rip rap, or other fixed structures to protect our riparian and coastal areas from erosion.

 Watch the video, prepared by the Shediac Bay Watershed Association describing the approaches and practical work undertaken during the workshop, on the PCSDG YouTube page.

-By offering a solution that imitates nature, we encourage the conservation of a natural environment, the maintenance of the local ecosystem and its biodiversity.
-More generally, with this approach, we maintain the coastal and riparian landscapes of New Brunswick which constitute an irreplaceable environmental, social and economic wealth.
+By offering a solution that imitates nature, the Living Shorelines approach encourages the conservation of a natural environment, as well as the maintenance of the local ecosystem and its biodiversity.
+With this approach, we are helping to maintain the coastal and riparian landscapes of New Brunswick which constitute an irreplaceable environmental, social and economic wealth.

 Living Shorelines in 2021